Global CityIntelligence

 Interpretation

 Energy readiness scoring weighs policy clarity, building efficiency, and grid resilience.
 London's depth in policy is a strength; the building stock is the main lever.
-Across the indexed cities the energy average is 82/100, so London is close to the median for this dimension.
-Data year 2025; last updated 2026-05-05.
+Across the indexed cities the energy average is 64/100, so London is 20 points above the median.
+Data year 2025; last updated 2026-05-16.
 Drawn from 3 institutional references.

 Read this module with the main open the london city profile and the read the scoring methodology page so single-topic pages do not hide tradeoffs across dimensions.